Li Mochou: Character evaluation

-Her backstory, accomplishments, and flaws make her an intriguing figure to study.
-Numerous scholars have conducted positioning analyses and engaged in discussions about Li Mochou's character image and behavior.
-In the scholarly paper titled A New Discussion on the Character of Li Mochou in Jin Yong's Novels, it is noted that she can be interpreted as a pioneer of feminism in her pursuit of love and individual liberation.
+Li Mochou's backstory, accomplishments, and flaws make her an intriguing character in studies of Jin Yong's works.
+Scholars have conducted positioning analyses and engaged in discussions about Li Mochou's character image and behaviour.
+Liu Baoqiang noted in "A New Discussion on the Character of Li Mochou in Jin Yong's Novels" that she may be interpreted as a pioneer of feminism in her pursuit of love and individual liberation.